dennybiasiolli/django-reversion-rest-framework/README.md

 ### Using the HistoryModelViewSet

-The `HistoryModelViewSet` extends django-rest-framework's `ModelViewSet` adding a GET `history` action in the detail, displaying a list of all revisions of that specific record.
+The `HistoryModelViewSet` extends django-rest-framework's `ModelViewSet` adding

+- a GET `history` action in the detail

+    displaying a list of all revisions of that specific record

+- a GET `deleted` action in the list

+    displaying a list of all deleted records

 You can use the `HistoryModelViewSet` in place of the `ModelViewSet` during viewsets definition.